-Behaviourists such as John Watson initially developed behaviourism a method for investigating animal psychology.
-It was not possible for a Freudian method of psychoanalysis to be used on animals because the Freudian methods of dream analysis and hypnosis required the use of language by the patient or subject.
-This approach was effective with animal subjects as the consciousness of the animal was treated as a simple information-processing unit with the psychologist simply concerning themselves with the relationship between stimulus and response.Embed from Getty Images
+Behaviourists such as John Watson initially developed behaviourism as a method for investigating animal psychology.
+It was not possible for a Freudian method of psychoanalysis to be used on animals because dream analysis and hypnosis required the use of language by the patient or subject.
+The behaviourist approach was effective with animals as the consciousness of the animal was treated as a simple information-processing unit with the psychologist just concerning themselves with the relationship between stimulus and response.Embed from Getty Images

 Later behaviourist psychologists such as BF Skinner developed the concept of “operant conditioning” which enabled subjects to be trained to behave in particular ways by rewarding desired behaviour and punishing undesirable behaviour.
 This approach to consciousness is very different to the “deep” understanding of Freud and the psychoanalysts.
-The behaviourist understanding consciousness is “shallow” in that it almost literally does not exist.
+The behaviourist understands consciousness as “shallow”.
 Again we can clearly see how the methods of analysis and intervention to some extent shape the mind they are observing.

-Perhaps the most significant and influential technology or psychology in the 20th century is a book.
-Or more properly a series of books the Diagnostic and Statistical Manual (DSM) of the American Psychiatric Association (APA).
+Perhaps the most significant and influential technology of psychology in the 20th century is a book.
+Or more properly a series of books, the Diagnostic and Statistical Manual (DSM) of the American Psychiatric Association (APA).
 This is a guide to all the officially sanctioned psychiatric disorders.
 Although it is produced by the APA it is also widely influential outside of America.

 This book is so important because if symptoms displayed by an individual are deemed to match those in the DSM this has powerful and significant consequences.
 For instance, it might mean someone can be legitimately “sectioned” or sedated or that they will be granted much desired treatment.
-In countries such as the United States, where healthcare is paid through insurance, most health insurers will only pay out treatment for conditions which are listed in the DSM.
-Thus the inclusion of the disorder in the book and particular ways in which it is characterised therefore can be legitimately diagnosed is significant and powerful.
+In countries such as the United States, where healthcare is paid through insurance, most health insurers will only pay out for treatment of conditions which are listed in the DSM.
+Thus the inclusion of the disorder in the book, and the particular ways in which it is characterised and therefore can be legitimately diagnosed is significant and powerful.

 The DSM has gone through several different versions in its history.
 The first two versions were highly psychoanalytical in character.
 There were very few listed disorders and all were effectively seen as neuroses of one kind or another.
 These are all presented in a descriptive fashion with a lot of detail and the onus was still very much placed on the clinician to interpret the symptoms of the patient and align them with the qualitative description in the manual.